Blog

 • Some columns are never used and hence, are unnecessarily being stored.

-Issue#06: Lack of validation constraints
+Issue#06: Lack of Validation Constraints

-The greatest number of data quality issues are a result of lack of validation constraints.
-Validation constraints ensure that data values are valid and reasonable, as well as standardized and formatted according to the defined requirements.
-For example, lack of validation constraints checks for Customer Name would lead to the following errors:
+Validation constraints ensure that data values meet are valid and reasonable, as well as standardized and formatted according to the defined requirements.

-• Use of inappropriate symbols and characters,
+• Use of inappropriate symbols and characters.

-• The length of name running too long,
+• The length of name running too long.

-• Single lettered middle names are not capitalized or do not end with a period,
+• Single lettered middle names are not capitalized or do not end with a period.

-Moreover, some fields may contain incorrect abbreviations and codes, or other values that do not belong to the attribute domain.
-If these constraints are not defined in your data models and enforced on data entry points, you will end up with a lot of validation errors in your dataset’s most critical and basic fields, such as a customer’s name.
+If validation rules are not defined in your data models and enforced consistently at data entry points, you will end up with a lot of validation errors in your dataset’s most critical and basic fields, such as a customer’s name.

-Issue#07: Lack of accurate formulae and calculations
+Issue#07: Lack of Accurate Formulae and Calculations

 Examples of fields that are calculated from others include age calculated from birthdays, applicable discount calculated from number of products bought, or any other percentage calculation.

-Issue#08: Lack of consistency across sources
+Issue#08: Lack of Consistency Across Sources

-Issue#09: Lack of data completeness
+Issue#09: Lack of Data Completeness

-Issue#10: Lack of data currency
+Issue#10: Lack of Data Currency

-Issue#11: Lack of data literacy skills
+Issue#11: Lack of Data Literacy Skills

 Such discrepancies can only be eliminated by creating and designing data literacy plans and courses that introduce teams to organizational data and explain:

-• What it contains,
+• What it contains

-• What each data attribute means,
+• What each data attribute means

-• What are the acceptability criteria for its quality,
+• What are the acceptability criteria for its quality?

 • What is the wrong and right way for entering/manipulating data?